-Pokies ban Q&A, preparing for wildfires in Christchurch and Old Man's Beard
+Pokies ban, preparing for wildfires in Christchurch and Old Man's Beard

-We explore the debate around pokie machines.
+Episode Two: On today's Viewpoint NZ we explore the debate around pokie machines.
 Are they a harmless way to raise funds for local communities or a destructive addiction?

 Later we will put your questions and comments to the head of the NZ Gaming Machine Association, Bruce Robertson.